 - Development, Testing, Acceptance, and Production (DTAP): This is the approach of having multiple instances living in different logical environments.
 This is usually done to separate development and test servers from staging and production servers.
 Azure DevTest Labs offers a development and testing environment that can be configured with group policies.

-Another advantage of your business being cloud-scale is the availability of your services.
+Another advantage of your business being in the cloud is the availability of your services.
 With Azure, it is easier to make your infrastructure and resources geo-redundant—that is, available to multiple regions and data centers across the world.
 Say you want to expand your business from Australia to Canada.
 You can achieve that by making your SQL Server geo-redundant so that Canadian users do not need to query against the application and database instance in Australia.

-Azure, despite being a collective suite of products and service offerings, does not force you to go "all in".
+Azure, despite being a collective suite of products and service offerings, does not force you to go "all in."
 This means that you can start by implementing a hybrid architecture of combined on-premises data centers and cloud (Azure).
 There are different approaches and technologies involved in a hybrid solution, such as using Virtual Private Networks (VPNs) and Azure ExpressRoute, if you need dedicated access.

-Rapid Growth and Scale
+Rapid growth and scale

 Enterprises and businesses need to rapidly expand their digital footprint.
-With the rapid growth of mobile applications—particularly, media types (such as images and videos), IoT sensors, and social media data—there is just so much data to capture.
+With the rapid growth of mobile applications—particularly media types (such as images and videos), IoT sensors, and social media data—there is just so much data to capture.
 This means enterprises and businesses need to scale their infrastructure to support these massive demands.
 Company database sizes continuously grow from gigabytes of data to terabytes, or even petabytes, of data.

 End users are more demanding now than ever.
 If your application does not respond within seconds, the user is more likely to disengage with your service or product.